Citation, DOI, disclosures and article data

 The inflammatory process eventually extends into the perinephric tissues and even adjacent organs 5.

-One method of staging is based on the degree of involvement of the adjacent tissues 6:
+One method of staging (originally proposed by Malek et al.) is based on the degree of involvement of the adjacent tissues 6:

-- stage III: disease extends into the perirenal and pararenal spaces or diffuse retroperitoneum
+stage III: the disease extends into the perirenal and pararenal spaces or diffuse retroperitoneum

 Two forms of the disease are recognized both macroscopically and on imaging 1,5:

-- in other instances, this represents diffuse XGP of one moiety of a duplex system
+in other instances, this represents diffuse xanthogranulomatous pyelonephritis of one moiety of a duplex system

 Plain radiograph findings are difficult to distinguish from a routine staghorn calculus, although fragmentation and enlargement of the renal outline may be seen.
 A calculus is not always present; in such cases, it is not possible to make a plain film diagnosis.